KaiserArda/OmniLearn/README.md

 # OmniLearn – The Ultimate Learning Companion for Students

 Hi!
-II'm a 3rd-year Computer Engineering student currently developing **OmniLearn** as a serious, production-ready Android application that I plan to publish on Google Play in late 2025.
+II'm a 3rd-year Computer Engineering student currently developing **OmniLearn** as a serious, production-ready Android application that I plan to publish on Google Play in early 2026.

 ## Purpose
 Most quiz and educational apps available today suffer from excessive ads, poor UI/UX, outdated content, or performance issues. **OmniLearn** is being built from the ground up to solve these problems: clean design, fast, fully offline-capable, and adaptable to any field of study.